nico-abram/blondie/README.md

 # Future work?

 - Test on windows 7 and probably fix the things that don't work.
-- Make it possible to trace a pre-existing pid instead of requiring a command to launch.
+- ~~Make it possible to trace a pre-existing pid instead of requiring a command to launch.~~ (Thanks to @felstead for implementing this!)
 - Use ETW filters to only receive events for the target process (We currently filter ourselves and discard events from other processes).
 See https://docs.microsoft.com/en-us/windows/win32/api/evntrace/nf-evntrace-starttracea https://docs.microsoft.com/en-us/windows/win32/api/evntrace/ns-evntrace-event_trace_properties_v2 https://docs.microsoft.com/en-us/windows/win32/api/evntprov/ns-evntprov-event_filter_descriptor specifically EVENT_FILTER_TYPE_PID (note: Does not work on Win7 via StartTrace, would need to use EnableTraceEx2 if we care about Win7)
 - Write a general ETW rust library.